How Summer Heat Actually Damages Your Roof (And What to Do About It)

 Those small mineral granules embedded in the surface of your shingles aren’t just decorative.
 They protect the asphalt layer from UV radiation.
 Once the granules start washing off — which heat and UV exposure accelerate significantly — the underlying asphalt is exposed directly to sunlight and starts breaking down fast.

-If you’re seeing dark streaks in your gutters or a buildup of gritty, sand-like material in your downspout runoff, that’s granule loss.
-It’s one of the earliest and most reliable signs that your roof is aging faster than it should.
+If you’re seeing dark streaks in your gutters or a buildup of gritty, sand-like material in your downspout runoff, that’s granule loss — one of the earliest and most reliable signs that your roof needs attention.

 Thermal Expansion and Contraction